LumoSQL/not-forking/misc/gentoo/README.md

 and the contents of this directory go to dev-util/not-fork; in future we may provide our own overlay

-The ebuild contains a single USE flag, `git`, to control dependency on an installed `dev-vcs/git` with perl support.
+The ebuild contains two USE flags, `fossil` and `git` to control dependency on installed `dev-vcs/fossil` and `dev-vcs/git`, respectively.

+The fossil repository contains a `Manifest` with checksums for the ebuild and the tarballs; we cannot include that in the tarball becuase including it would change the checksums...